shimming-toolbox/shimming-toolbox/README.rst

 **2. Graphical User Interface (FSLeyes)**

-Shimming Toolbox provides a GUI via a FSLeyes plugin.
-See the `plugin's Github page <https://github.com/shimming-toolbox/fsleyes-plugin-shimming-toolbox#fsleyes-plugin-for-shimming-toolbox>`__ for installation.
+``Shimming Toolbox`` also provides a GUI via an FSLeyes plugin.
+See the `plugin's Github page <https://github.com/shimming-toolbox/fsleyes-plugin-shimming-toolbox#fsleyes-plugin-for-shimming-toolbox>`__ for more information.